henryk-modzelewski/LTIC-eosc454/README.md

-# 2i2c-eosc454
+# LTIC-eosc454
-Repository for EOSC454 deployment on 2i2c Jupyter Hub
+Repository for EOSC454 deployment on LTIC Jupyter Hub